Beth Chapman says closure of Da Kine Bail Bonds allows fans to ‘get a piece of history’

 Beth Chapman talks about her throat cancer at Da Kine Bail Bonds today.

+Co-owner of Da Kine Bail Bonds office Beth Chapman and her husband, “Dog” Chapman, will be selling much of the memorabilia they have accumulated during their long-running reality series, “Dog the Bounty Hunter.”

-The closing of their infamous Da Kine Bail Bonds and Dog The Bounty Hunter Store location has Duane “Dog” and Beth Chapman looking for new home for their landmark business.
+The closing of their infamous Da Kine Bail Bonds and Dog the Bounty Hunter Store location has Duane “Dog” and Beth Chapman looking for a new home for their landmark business.

 The Queen Emma street location has been the place fans could come to snap a photo of the office for 15 years.